witty91/thinkpad-l380-yoga-scripts/README.md

 used in order to toggle between tablet mode but rather binding to the inbuilt switches.

-Tested on Arch Linux with MATE Desktop Environment.
+Tested on Arch Linux with MATE, KDE 4.14, Gnome 3.14.
+See customization.

 # Scripts should fix: